What Are the Best Ways to Manage Anxiety?

 4. Bhramari Pranayama

-Benefits: This pranayama relieves stress, lowers hypertension, calms the nervous system, and is effective in managing anxiety.
+Benefits: This pranayama relieves stress, lowers hypertension, calms the nervous system, and is effective in managing depression and anxiety.
+The vibrations from Bhramari Pranayama activate the parasympathetic nervous system, promoting deep relaxation.

 Holistic Approaches to Anxiety Management